 For the first 4 or 5 days put the chicks on a "grippable" surface; for example paper towel, hardware cloth or burlap work well.
 Such a surface allows chicks to learn to walk without their legs slipping sideways, which could lead to splayed legs, slipped tendons and other leg deformities.

 Having a layer of feed on the brooder floor, will allow the chicks to scratch around in it for the first few days giving them a good nutritional start and this way they don't eat too much litter.

 Although chicks don't need feed or water for the first 48 hours after hatching, both are usually provided as soon as the chicks are transferred to the brooder.

 After 4 to 5 days, chicks have lost their clumsiness and figured out where their food and water sources are -- at this point you can spread some type of litter on the floor, about 2 to 4 inches deep.
 Shredded newspaper or some wood shavings work well for this purpose.
-More information on this topic can be found on this page.
+More information on brooder set-up.
 Whatever you choose, it's important to keep the litter clean and dry.

 Feeding Ducklings / Goslings

 Good commercially prepared duck feed is available from most local feed stores.